adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ## 3. Cancelling navigation

-Consider what a browser gives us for free:
+Consider what a browser gives us for free on this:

 1. If a user clicks the *cancel* button, the browser will stop any in-flight requests.
 2. If a user clicks a link, the browser will again, stop any in-flight requests and make the new one.

-As SPAs retrieve pages via AJAX, there could be several requests in-flight simultaneously.
+As SPAs retrieve pages via AJAX, there could be several requests in-flight.
 The first page request could be loaded last.
 A user may even click (and therefore request) the same link twice.

 This is problematic because:

 - it's inefficient;
-- the user's data allowance is eaten up unnecessarily; and
+- the user's data allowance could be eaten up unnecessarily; and
-- it causes visual glitches as a page request finishes.
+- it causes visual glitches as a page request finishes (when it should have been cancelled).

-You'll need to reimplement the browser's functionality in Javascript.
-First you'll need to expose a cancel button, which is obviously undesirable.
-And second you'll need to handle duplicate requests.
+The application will need a way to do this.
+First the UI needs a cancel button, which is obviously undesirable.
+And second the application should handle duplicate requests.

-## 4. Navigation and data loss
+## 4. Unsaved changes

-We may want to warn users about losing unsaved changes.
+On occasion an application will warn users about losing unsaved changes, when they navigate away from a page.
 The browser provides the `beforeunload` event to do this.
-But, an SPA will need to recreate this functionality in Javascript perhaps with a `beforeRouting` event.
+An SPA will need to recreate this behaviour with a hook before routing takes place.

 ## 5. Search engine ranking

 Not all SPAs need SEO.
-But if yours does, then the [solutions aren't simple to implement](http://stackoverflow.com/questions/7549306/single-page-js-websites-and-seo).
+But when they do, [it's not easy to do](http://stackoverflow.com/questions/7549306/single-page-js-websites-and-seo).

 ## 6. Loading CSS &amp; Javascript

-If an SPA grows to a significant size, loading the entire application on page load may be detrimental to the experience because it's akin to loading all pages of a website when the user only asked for the home page.
+If an SPA grows to a significant size, loading the entire application on page load will be slow.
 Unfortunately, this leads to conditionally loading CSS and JS with script.
-[Script loading is notoriously difficult and contains unreliable hacks](http://blog.getify.com/labjs-script-loading-the-way-it-should-be/) which is fatal to the reliability of the application.
+[Script loading is notoriously difficult and contains unreliable hacks](http://blog.getify.com/labjs-script-loading-the-way-it-should-be/) which is threat to the application's reliability.

-## 7. Analytics is harder to implement
+## 7. Analytics

-Analytics tools will track page views by default.
-But because an SPA page isn't really a page, tracking page views is more difficult.
-To do this the router will need to log the event somehow.
+Analytics tools track page views by default.
+But because an SPA page isn't really a page, tracking page views now requires extra work.

 ## 8. Automated functional testing

-It's harder to test SPAs.
-Tools like Selenium don't know when AJAX requests finish.
-Testers will need to handle timeouts and execution speed will be slower.
+Selenium has dedicated hooks to know when a page finishes loading.
+There is no such hooks to know when an AJAX request finishes.
+As SPA pages are loaded in this way, testers will need to handle timeouts and it will be slower to run the tests.

 ## 9. Performance

-Pages are "long lived" increasing the chance of exposing a memory leak.
+Pages are "long lived" increasing the chance of memory leak issues.
 This can degrade UX and cause battery drain on mobile devices.

 ## 10. Loading indicators

-With AJAX, you'll need to implement your own loading indicator.
-This suffers from two problems:
+When a page is loading, a browser provides a loading indicator.
+With AJAX, the application will need to provide a custom one that displays itself accordingly.
+Despite the extra design and development effort, there are two other issues:

-1. The browser's loading indicator can display *progress* as it has access to this information under the hood.
+1. The browser's loading indicator displays *progress* as it has access to this information under the hood.
 Javascript doesn't have access to the same information so can only show that something is loading or not.
 2. User's find *their* browser's loading indicator familiar.
-No matter what website, the loading indicator will appear in the same place.
-When we use Javascript to do this, we lose this familiarity which in turn breaks the third of Henny Swan’s UX principles, *design with familiarity in mind*.
+No matter what website they are using, the loading indicator will appear in the same place and behave in the same predictable way.
+When we use Javascript to do this, we lose this familiarity which breaks the third of Henny Swan’s UX principles, *design with familiarity in mind*.

 ## 11. It's going to fail!

 [Everyone has Javascript, Right?](http://kryogenix.org/code/browser/everyonehasjs.html) Wrong.
-It's going to fail and because SPAs *depend* on many different Javascript enhancements, when it does fail it will do so in a fatal way as they tend not to [conform to Progressive Enhancement](/articles/writing-javascript-that-conforms-to-progressive-enhancement/).
+Because SPAs *depend* on many different enhancements, when it does fail it will do so in a fatal way as they tend not to [conform to Progressive Enhancement](/articles/writing-javascript-that-conforms-to-progressive-enhancement/).

 ## Summary